Keskimaki/tsoha-keskustelusovellus/README.md

 Launch the app in development mode by running `docker-compose up` in the root folder.

+If you're having issues with the database starting add the POSTGRES_PASSWORD, USER and DB variables manually to the [docker-compose.yml](docker-compose.yml).

 By default the client will run on port 3000 and the server on port 5000.